runehol/AwesomeTTS/web/README.md

-The website provides documentation and help for current and prospective users of AwesomeTTS, in addition to hosting some limited APIs for use from the add-on (e.g. update mechanism, VoiceText access).
+The website provides documentation and help for current and prospective users of AwesomeTTS, in addition to hosting some limited APIs for use from the add-on (e.g. update mechanism, relay access to some third-party APIs).

 [Google App Engine](https://developers.google.com/appengine), with its content delivery network and Python runtime environment, is the platform for the